-Using IP blocking to deter AI scraping attempts
+Using IP blocking to slow AI scraping attempts

 Firewall configurations

-If you run cloud infrastructure, enable provider DDoS/WAF features and link them to your threat feeds.
-On-premise, use firewall configurations that rate limit TCP handshakes from single IPs and drop repeated low-entropy HTTP requests.
+Cloud setups can use provider DDoS and WAF features tied to threat feeds.
+On-prem, rate limit TCP handshakes from single IPs and drop repeated low-entropy HTTP requests at the edge.

 Rate limiting strategies